nulsie/LycaClient/README.md

 ---

-This project is open-source.
-Feel free to fork it, break it, and make it yours. :)
+again saying that this project is open-source.
+Feel free to fork it, break it, and make it yours. :) t.

-**Look**: And if you want a version which works on devices as old as 16 years, get the [**Feather**](https://github.com/nulsie/LycaClient/tree/v.Feather) version of LycaClient.